lei-cs/momo_VotingForX/README.md

 ## Deployment

-The Aadhaar based voting system is developed to overcome the flaws of EVM system.
+The employee based voting system is developed to overcome the flaws of EVM system.
 So directly EVM will be replaced by touch screen interface having the great user interface and high security.

 ## Authors